June 30, 2022 10 min read

 In addition, CBD has been found to aid in the immune system rebalancing, reduce inflammation and swelling, and promote regular sleep and digestion in humans, dogs, and mice.

-An anxious dog has a tendency to have erratic moods, which can be exacerbated by physical pain or illness.
+An anxious dog has a tendency to have erratic moods, which can be exacerbated by physical pain, illness, or if they were poorly treated shelter dogs in the past.
 CBD oil may relieve many of these symptoms at once, producing a more stable system and a calmer dog since it targets specific receptors that govern moods and pain.

 As per an article posted in Neuropharmacology, researchers discovered that "in addition to modifying basal anxiousness in dogs, recent research suggests a significant role for the endogenous cannabinoid (ECB) as well as glucocorticoid processes in the manipulation of feelings and emotions and the eradication of aversive experiences in animals."